MicrosoftDocs/architecture-center/docs/example-scenario/gateway/firewall-application-gateway.md

 [Azure Front Door][frontdoor] functionality partly overlaps with Azure Application Gateway.
 For example, both services offer web application firewalling, SSL offloading, and URL-based routing.
 One main difference is that while Azure Application Gateway is inside a virtual network, Azure Front Door is a global, decentralized service.

 In some situations, you can simplify virtual network design by replacing Application Gateway with a decentralized Azure Front Door.
-Most of the designs described in this document are still valid, except for the option of placing Azure Firewall in front of Azure Front Door, however using this service front of the Azure Firewall does preserve source IP in the X-Forwarded-For header and session state.
+Most of the designs described in this document are still valid, except for the option of placing Azure Firewall in front of Azure Front Door.

+One interesting use case is when you are using the design with the Azure Firewall in front of the Application Gateway in your Virtual Network.
+As described above, the X-Forwarded-For header will not contain the client's IP address but the firewall's.
+A workaround is using Azure Front Door in front of the firewall to inject the client's IP address in the client request before it enters the Virtual Network.

 For more information about the differences between the two services, or when to use each one, see [Frequently Asked Questions for Azure Front Door][afd-vs-appgw].